-Organisations that connect to the Mydex platform will have a wide range of potential customer journeys that they may wish to use to promote the connection.
-Each organisation has different standards, brands, channels and approaches in how they design and develop customer journeys.
+Subscribing organisations that connect to the Mydex platform will have a wide range of potential customer journeys that they may wish to use to promote the connection.
+Each Subscribing organisation has different standards, brands, channels and approaches in how they design and develop customer journeys.

 We have broken this down into some broad categories and provided some examples showing how each journey could work with Mydex.

-Where an organisation is using Mydex for identity services we have published a separate document.
+Where a Subscribing organisation is using Mydex for identity services we have published a separate document.

 The context of any journey is a key consideration.
 This simple matrix below highlights the difference in journey length and complexity.